Jerrel Britto

-Jerrel Pete Jesse Britto (born July 4, 1992, in Port of Spain), known as Jerrel Britto, is a Trinidadian professional footballer who most recently played for Platense of Liga Nacional de Honduras and the Trinidad and Tobago national team.
+Jerrel Pete Jesse Britto (born 4 July 1992), known as Jerrel Britto, is a Trinidadian professional footballer who most recently played for Honduras Progreso of Liga Nacional de Honduras and the Trinidad and Tobago national team.

 Club career

-On 16 February 2017, Britto signed for Honduras Progreso.
+Britto was born in Port of Spain.
+On 16 February 2017, he signed for Honduras Progreso.
 In his first season with the club he scored six times, including a goal in the Clausura semifinals against Olimpia.

 International career

 On 29 April 2017, Britto made his senior debut for the Trinidad and Tobago national team, starting and playing 64 minutes in a 2–2 draw against Grenada.